DomiR/rxjs-commented-operators/Introduction.md

 }
 ```

-We still need to take care about some stuff like errors and the source subscription.
+We still need to take care of some stuff like errors and the source subscription:

 ```js
 function myOperator() {